Yao-Shao/Waymo_Kitti_Adapter/README.md

-   3    dimensions   3D object dimensions: height, width, length (in meters) 3    location     3D object location x,y,z in camera coordinates (in meters) 1    rotation_y   Rotation ry around Y-axis in camera coordinates [-pi..pi] 1   	camera_num	 only exist in label_all, the camera number which the object belongs to
+   3    dimensions   3D object dimensions: height, width, length (in meters) 3    location     3D object location x,y,z in camera coordinates (in meters) 1    rotation_y   Rotation ry around Y-axis in camera coordinates [-pi..pi] 1    camera_num	the camera number which the object belongs to, only exist
+                     in label_all
 ```

 ### Calib